ISCOUTB/ArcSoft2p2019/twitter/README.md

 # Twitter

-Conditions of use of the information extraction api.
+Conditions of use for the api of extraction information .

 Can:

 • Develop applications that automatically transmit information in Tweets, while not violating the rules of automated Tweets.

 • Publish creative campaigns that automatically respond to users who interact with your content.

 • Develop solutions that respond to users automatically in Direct Messages.

 • Try new things that help people (and that comply with our rules).

 • Ensure that your application offers a good user experience and that it has a good performance, and verify that it continues to be so over time.

 You can not:

 • Breach these or other policies.
 Pay special attention to our rules on abusive practices and user privacy.

 • Abuse the Twitter API or try to bypass speed limits.

 • Send spam or import to users, or send them any type of unsolicited messages.

 ## Tweepy
 [Tweepy](http://docs.tweepy.org/en/latest/) is an open source Python package that gives you a very convenient way to access the Twitter API with Python.
 Tweepy includes a set of classes and methods that represent the Twitter API models, and transparently handles various implementation details.